huntersgordon/imessage-cleverbot-AI/README.md

 1. ```brew install imessage-ruby```

-2. change lines 248, 268, and 251 of clickie.cpp to the directory of the messages "Archive" folder
+2. change lines 248, 268, and 251 of clickie.cpp to the directory of your messages "Archive" folder

 3. obtain a cleverbot api key from https://www.cleverbot.com/api/